 Harry finished his studies at the University of Portsmouth in 2018, graduating in International Relations and Politics.
 As part of his degree, Harry undertook a placement year at the Office of the Sussex Police and Crime Commissioner (OSPCC), where he worked as an Intern.

 His role included supporting the work of the Sussex Restorative Justice Partnership and planning a regional conference on the issue of Modern Slavery and Human Trafficking.
-Following finishing his degree, Harry has re-joined the OSPCC as a Correspondence and Project Support Officer.
-He will be supporting the administrative business of the organisation and its Video Enabled Justice programme.
+Following finishing his degree, Harry re-joined the OSPCC as a Correspondence and Project Support Officer in 2018, before moving to the Video Enabled Policing (VEP) programme.